gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Removing tasks from TaskContainer

-Removing tasks from the `TaskContainer` using the following methods has been deprecated:
+Removing tasks from the `TaskContainer` using the following methods has been deprecated and will be an error in Gradle 6.0.

 - `remove(Object)`
 - `removeAll(Collection)`